DEVITY-IOT/devity-iot.github.io/website/docs/Tutorial/configuration.md

 ### MQTT Template

-After the cloud template is create you can use it to specify that your device recieves that configuration.
+After the cloud template is created you can use it to specify that your device recieves that configuration.
 To do so, create a MQTT template by  clicking on the "CREATE" button again and select "MQTT Template".

 ![MQTT Template](./assets/MQTTTemplate.png)